phuonglh/ai.vitk.ner/README.md

 ### Data Files ###

-Pre-trained model files used by Vitk are included in the resources directory (`src/main/resources`).
+Pre-trained model files used by Vitk.NER are included in the resources directory (`src/main/resources/`).
+For ease of use, these data files are packaged in the JAR file.

 These folders can contain data specific to a natural language in use.
 Each language is specified further by a sub-directory whose name